xoxzo/xoxzo.cloudpy/README.rst

 **About**

 xoxzo.cloudpy is the paython package that you can send sms or make a phone call and playback a MP3 file via Xoxzo telephony API.
-This is the open source package with XXX LICENSE.
+This is the open source package with MIT LICENSE.

 **Sample Code**